kaidez/kaidez.com/_drafts/2015-18-02-ajax-beginners.md

 All code example links will open in a new browser window.
 Raw code for all the examples is located in the GitHub repo.
 <a name="what-is-ajax"></a>
 ### What Is AJAX
-The most important thing to understand about AJAX is that `XMLHttpRequest` is the heart of an AJAX implementation.
-With that in mind, <a href="https://xhr.spec.whatwg.org/#introduction" target="blank" title=Read the W3C's XMLHttpRequest specification>the current version of the W3C's XMLHttpRequest specification</a> provides the best, and simplest, definition to what AJAX is:
+First, understand that `XMLHttpRequest` is the heart of an AJAX implementation.
+With that in mind, <a href="https://xhr.spec.whatwg.org/#introduction" target="blank" title=Read the W3C's XMLHttpRequest specification>the current version of the W3C's XMLHttpRequest specification</a> helps to provide the simplest definition of what AJAX is:

 > *"The XMLHttpRequest object is an API for fetching resources."*